The Amazing Adventures of Kavalier & Clay: Film

 In November of that same year, though, director Stephen Daldry announced in The New York Times that he planned to direct the film "next year".
 In January 2005, Chabon posted on his website that "about a month ago, there was a very brief buzzing, as of a fruit fly, around the film version of The Amazing Adventures of Kavalier & Clay.
 It was a casting-buzz.
 It went like this: Tobey Maguire as Sam Clay.
 Jamie Bell as Joe Kavalier.
 Natalie Portman as Rosa Saks.
 It buzzed very seriously for about eleven minutes.
 Then it went away".
-Actors Andrew Garfield, Ben Whishaw, Jason Schwartzman and Ryan Gosling were also considered for parts in the project, with Wishaw and Garfield doing scenes for a screen test titled The Window, Shabbos Dinner, The Return, The Story of the Golem, War Is Over.
+Actors Andrew Garfield, Ben Whishaw, Jason Schwartzman and Ryan Gosling were also considered for parts in the project.

-In June 2006, Chabon maintained that Portman was still "a strong likelihood for the part of Rosa", and listed a number of important plot points present in the book that would be left out of the movie.
-The list included the scene between Clay and Tracy Bacon in the ruins of the 1939 New York World's Fair (though the film would still feature their gay love story), the Long Island scene, and the appearances of Orson Welles and Stan Lee.
-Chabon added that "whether [this project] will move at last... into really-truly pre-production, with a budget and cast and everything, will be decided on or around 12 July 2006".

 Jamie Caliri, director of music videos and short films, posted two and a half minutes of concept footage on his Vimeo channel, stating, "this piece was made as part of the development process...
 They asked me to explore animation concepts.
 I thought it would be much more fun to actually shoot a section of the script to intertwine live action and animation".
 In August 2006, however, it was reported that the film had "not been greenlit".
-In April 2007, Chabon added that the project "just completely went south for studio-politics kinds of reasons that I'm not privy to...
-Right now, as far as I know, there's not a lot going on".
 In a 2012 interview, Benedict Cumberbatch expressed interest in starring in a possible film adaptation of the book.

 Television

 In a December 2011 interview, Stephen Daldry stated that he was considering making a Kavalier & Clay adaptation as a television miniseries rather than a feature film, preferring to do it "on HBO as an eight-parter...
 If you could put that in the article and ring up HBO and tell them that's what I wanna do, I'd really appreciate it".
 In 2019, CBS TV Studios signed a multi-year production pact with Chabon and his wife and writing partner Ayelet Waldman including plans to adapt the novel as a Showtime series.
-Chabon confirmed in 2020 that he and Waldman were working on the script together, anticipating an initial run of "two eight-episode seasons".